rickihastings/event-parser-actions/README.md

 # Event Parser Github Action

-This action parses an input of choice, such as something from the Github Event API, eg: `{{ github.event.comment.body }}`, looks for an identifier in the comment to validate whether it should be parsed, and attempts to parse `key=value` tokens from the input and output them as variables.
+This action parses an input of choice, such as something from the Github Event API, eg: `{{ github.event.comment.body }}`, and attempts to parse `key=value` tokens from the input and output them as variables.

-Note, unless you lock this down some how it's wise to only use it on private repositories for now.
+Unless you lock this down somehow it's wise to only use it on private repositories for now.

+Happy to accept PRs to optionally check CODEOWNERS, or something similar.

 ## Why?